 Older enameled pieces, like the previous green piece.
 These are L 2.6 and weigh 1.04 (L) and .82 (R) ounces.
 It may be a few years before one of these shows up on eBay again.

 Glass on goldtone.
 L 3.4“, W 1.16 oz.
 This was purchased at a Nipomo, California swap meet in 1997.
 I finally saw another very similar to it on eBay a few years ago and bought it too.
-Warning: thr Nipomo swap meet is home to a giant robot that has been unceremoniously decapitated.
+Warning: the Nipomo swap meet is home to a giant robot, made of automotive parts, that has been unceremoniously decapitated.
+Some say it walks about seeking its head on dark nights.

 Paint on pot metal.
 L 5.4“, W 2.11 oz.
 The head and tail are fairly common.
 I call this the “Turtle Back” pendant - see the beginning of the “Shared Parts” album for further information.
-Unforgettable - seen three total.
+Unforgettable - seen three total, one in goldtone.

 LEFT: L 2.8", W 1.93 oz.
 Bronzetone.
 Right: L 2.6", W 1.15 oz.
 Goldtone.
 These are both pins, but also have large hidden bales.
-They are well made, and such pendants virtually never show up on an eBay search on "Vintage Owl Pendants."
-But in style these are more like pins, and may be more often listed in that category.
+They are both well made.
+In style these are more like pins, and may be more often listed in that category.
 Because of jostling and impacts with the chain, pendants seem more likely to lose stones than pins.

 Plastic on silvertone.
 L 2.3“, W 0.59 oz.
 I have only had this pendant since 2005, but I think I would know if I had ever seen it before.
 The head is a textured “Brainy” type.
 The wire wings secure the belly cab.